Ne-Yo

-Shaffer Chimere Smith (born October 18, 1979), known professionally as Ne-Yo (/ˈniːjoʊ/ NEE-yoh), is an American singer-songwriter.
-Regarded as a leading figure of 2000s R&B music, he is the recipient of numerous accolades, including three Grammy Awards.
-He gained recognition for his songwriting abilities following the success of his first major credit, Mario's 2004 single "Let Me Love You".
-Its release prompted a meeting between Ne-Yo and Def Jam's then-president Jay-Z, resulting in a contract in which he released four studio albums, each of which spawned hit songs.
+Shaffer Chimere Smith (born October 18, 1979), known professionally as Ne-Yo (/ˈniːjoʊ/ NEE-yoh), is an American singer, songwriter, record producer, and actor.
+He first gained recognition for his songwriting abilities after having written Mario's 2004 single "Let Me Love You", the success of which led to a recording contract with Def Jam Recordings under then-president Jay-Z the next year.
+Regarded as a preeminent figure in 2000s R&B music, he is the recipient of numerous accolades—including three Grammy Awards.

-Ne-Yo's 2005 debut single, "Stay" (featuring Peedi Peedi) was released the following year to lukewarm commercial reception, though his 2006 single, "So Sick", became his breakthrough hit as it peaked atop the Billboard Hot 100.
-Both songs, along with the follow-up singles "When You're Mad" and "Sexy Love", preceded the release of his debut studio album In My Own Words (2006), which peaked atop the Billboard 200 and saw positive critical reception.
-Furthermore, the album yielded two nominations at the 49th Annual Grammy Awards and received platinum certification by the Recording Industry Association of America (RIAA), in addition to similar certifications in the UK, Japan and Australia.
+His 2005 single, "So Sick", marked his commercial breakthrough, peaking atop the Billboard Hot 100 by the following year.
+The song, along with the follow-up singles "When You're Mad" and "Sexy Love", preceded the release of his debut studio album, In My Own Words (2006), which debuted atop the Billboard 200 and was critically praised.
+It also earned two nominations at the 49th Annual Grammy Awards and received platinum certification by the Recording Industry Association of America (RIAA), in addition to similar certifications in the UK, Japan and Australia.

-His second and third albums, Because of You (2007) and Year of the Gentleman (2008), were met with continued success, peaking at numbers one and two on the Billboard 200, respectively.
-The former won Best Contemporary R&B Album at the 50th Annual Grammy Awards, while the latter was nominated for the award, as well as for Album of the Year.
-They spawned the US-top ten singles "Because of You", "Closer", and "Miss Independent" — the latter won Best Male R&B Vocal Performance and Best R&B Song at the 51st Annual Grammy Awards.
-Year of the Gentleman received double platinum certification by the RIAA—selling two million copies—as well as triple platinum certification by the British Phonographic Industry (BPI).
+His second and third studio albums, Because of You (2007) and Year of the Gentleman (2008), continued his commercial success, reaching numbers one and two on the Billboard 200, respectively.
+Because of You won Best Contemporary R&B Album at the 50th Annual Grammy Awards, while Year of the Gentleman was nominated for the same award and for Album of the Year.
+The albums spawned the U.S. top-ten singles "Because of You", "Closer", and "Miss Independent"; the latter won Best Male R&B Vocal Performance and Best R&B Song at the 51st Annual Grammy Awards.
+Year of the Gentleman was certified double platinum by the RIAA and triple platinum by the British Phonographic Industry (BPI).